bowman2001/perplexdoc/content/doc/attribute/howto-attribute.md

 : They usually serve as anchors and need to be unique.
 Again we can use the long form `id="identifier"` or short `#identifier`.

 Other
-: all other HTML attributes may be injected with their usual long syntax.
+: All other HTML attributes may be injected with their usual long syntax.
 Personally I’ve found the `lang`-attribute to be very useful.
 We can place it after a block with a different content language to let the hyphenation engine do its work properly.
 {.dl-loose}

 ## Layout